zhoupan/openhierarchy/README.md

 ## Get started

 * In Eclipse, from the Git repositories view
-* Clone a Git repository...
+* Clone a Git repository... and enter the URL to this repository - https://github.com/icytin/openhierarchy.git
 * Expand the repository after downloaded
 * Right click Working Directory -> Import Maven Projects...